Zelenskyy tells UK ‘freedom will win,’ pushes for warplanes

 The U.K. has repeatedly said it’s not practical to provide the Ukrainian military with British warplanes.
 But in a shift, the government said Wednesday it was “actively looking” at whether Ukraine could be sent Western jets, and was “in discussion with our allies” about it.

-Britain announced it would train Ukrainian pilots in Britain on “NATO-standard fighter jets” starting within weeks.
+Britain also said it would train Ukrainian pilots in Britain on “NATO-standard fighter jets” within weeks.

-Sunak’s spokesman, Max Blain, said the government was exploring “what jets we may be able to give” over the coming years, but had not made a decision on whether to send its F-35 or Typhoon jets.
+Sunak spokesman Max Blain said the government was exploring “what jets we may be able to give” over the coming years, but had not made a decision on whether to send its F-35 or Typhoons.

 “We think it is right to provide both short-term equipment … that can help win the war now, but also look to the medium to long term to make sure Ukraine has every possible capacity it requires,” he said.

+Ukraine has sought Western fighter jets since early in the war to bolster its force of Soviet-made MiG-29 and Su fighters.
+The success of its air force in defending its skies and territory despite Russia’s bigger numbers helped push back Moscow’s initial assault.

+The Russian Embassy in London strongly warned the U.K. against supplying warplanes to Ukraine, saying Britain would bear responsibility “for another twist of escalation and the ensuing military-political consequences for the European continent and the entire world.”

-Macron has said France doesn’t rule out sending fighter jets but set out conditions before such a step is taken, including not leading to an escalation of tensions or using the aircraft “to touch Russian soil,” and not resulting in weakening “the capacities of the French army.”
+Macron has said France hasn't ruled out sending fighter jets but set conditions, including not leading to an escalation of tensions or using the aircraft “to touch Russian soil,” and not resulting in weakening “the capacities of the French army.”

+Zelenskyy also went to Buckingham Palace, where he met with King Charles III, who greeted him with a broad smile and a warm handshake before they had tea.
+The king told the president that “we’ve all been worried about you and thinking about your country for so long.”

-Zelenskyy, who also met at Buckingham Palace on Wednesday with King Charles III, noted that the British monarch was a qualified military pilot.
+In his Parliament speech, Zelenskyy noted that Charles was a qualified military pilot.

 “The king is an air force pilot,” Zekenskyy said, and “in Ukraine today, every air force pilot is a king.”

-Zelenskyy was greeted with applause, cheers and cries of “Slava Ukraini” — “Glory to Ukraine” — as he arrived in Parliament, where Ukraine's cause has wide support from both the Conservative government and opposition parties.
+Zelenskyy was greeted with applause, cheers and cries of “Slava Ukraini” — “Glory to Ukraine” — as he arrived in Parliament, where his cause has wide support.

-He recalled how on a visit to London before the war, he sat on Churchill's chair in his subterranean wartime headquarters, and had a feeling that he only now understood.
+On Wednesday, he recalled how on a prewar visit to London, he sat on Churchill's chair in his subterranean wartime headquarters, and had a feeling that he only now understood.

 “It was the feeling of how bravery takes you through the most unimaginable hardships to finally reward you with victory," Zelenskyy said.

-In past wars, “evil lost,” Zekenskyy told U.K. lawmakers.
+In past wars, “evil lost,” he told U.K. lawmakers.
 “We know Russia will lose and we we know victory will change the world.″

-Zelenskyy thanked Sunak and his predecessor Boris Johnson, a staunch backer of Ukraine while was prime minister.
+The U.K. has sent Ukraine more than 2 billion pounds ($2.5 billion) in weapons and equipment, and Zelenskyy thanked Sunak and his predecessor Boris Johnson for their staunch backing.
 Sunak took office in October and has pledged to maintain the U.K.’s support.

 “Boris, you got others united when it seemed absolutely impossible,” Zelenskyy said.